We get asked all the time about safety in Costa Rica. “Is Costa Rica safe?” is perhaps our most-asked question, in fact. And it’s a fair one.

 The most important advice I can give you about driving in Costa Rica is to never drive at night.
 If you remember any advice about this country, remember that.
 Dodging potholes in the daytime is one thing.
 At night, it’s a different ballgame.

 If you want a more stress-free trip, it’s better to use private or shared transportation around Costa Rica.
+All of our packages have them.
 You’ll see minivans with “turismo” on the side all over the country, moving people around in this way.

 Most activities also include hotel transportation as part of the cost of the tour.
 It’s easy to get in all your adventures without a car.
-In fact, if you rent a car and book a bunch of tours/activities, chances are your vehicle will spend most of its time in your hotel parking lot.
+In fact, if you rent a car and book a bunch of tours or activities, chances are your vehicle will spend most of its time in your hotel parking lot.

 If you don’t have a car, you can use taxis or Uber to head into town for dinner or shopping.
 Many hotels also provide their own shuttles to nearby beaches or towns.